Raul Russi, Chief Executive Officer

 Milton A. DeRienzo, CPA, Chief Financial Officer

-Milton A. DeRienzo brings more than 30 years of experience in financial and operational management to support the mission and values of the Acacia Network.
-Mr. DeRienzo's experience includes serving as Executive Director for Business and Financial Management at New York City College of Technology (CUNY).
-He is a Certified Public Accountant with a BS in Accounting and Information Systems, as well as in Economics.
-He earned a Master of Science in Accounting from Queens College (CUNY).
+Milton A. DeRienzo serves as Acacia Network’s Chief Financial Officer, overseeing all aspects of Acacia’s financial operations.
+He brings more than 30 years of experience in financial and operational management to support the mission and values of Acacia.
+Prior to joining Acacia, he served for over 6 years as Executive Vice President & Chief Financial Officer at Sheltering Arms Children and Family Services (formerly Episcopal Social Services) overseeing all financial and operational functions and guiding the organization’s revenue growth of this human services agency from $36 to $80 million.
+Mr. DeRienzo’s experience includes serving as Executive Director for Business and Financial Management at New York City College of Technology, a component of the City University of New York (CUNY).
+During his thirteen-year tenure, he was responsible for formulating and implementing budgetary policy, as well as managing the business, operational and financial affairs of the college and its various affiliated entities.
+He has also held a senior finance role as the Chief Accountant and Director of Operations for the $6 billion NYC Fire Department Retirement System, where he served for 14 years.
+Mr. DeRienzo is a Certified Public Accountant with a BS in Accounting and Information Systems and Economics.
+He earned a Master of Science degree in Accounting from Queens College (CUNY).
 He is also a Chartered Global Management Accountant (CGMA) designation holder.
-Mr. DeRienzo was awarded the Leon Lowenstein Award for Administrative Accomplishments at FDNY, and a certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers' Association.
-He maintains memberships in a number of professional organizations including the NYS Society of CPA's (NYSSCPA) and the American Institute of CPA's (AICPA).
+Mr. DeRienzo was awarded the Leon Lowenstein Award for Administrative Accomplishments at FDNY, and a certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers’ Association.
+He maintains memberships in a number of professional organizations including the NYS Society of CPA’s (NYSSCPA) and the American Institute of CPA’s (AICPA).

 David C. Collymore, MD, Chief Medical Officer